-Clause 56 Objectives SITE AND CO Application Number: "Application_Number" Officer: "Responsible_Officer" SITE AND CONTEXT DESCRIPTION AND DESIGN RESPONSE
+Application Number: "Application_Number" Officer: "Responsible Officer"

-Officer.
-"Rea sponsible_Officer" V

-movement through the zone) of: primary commercial area of Yinnar.

-and between 1.
-Clause 56.03-2 Activity centres There are adequate pedestrian and

-neighbourhoods for 2.
-Clause 56.03-3 Planning for vehicle connections to ensure that these

-all people. community facilities areas are reasonably easily accessible

-3. Clause 56.04-1 Lot diversity from the farthest point of the lots to be

-and distribution created.

-4. Clause 56.06-2 Walking and The public infrastructure (being

-cycling network footpaths, etc) will be required to be

-5. Clause 56.06-3 Public constructed in accordance with the

-transport network relevant Australian Standards and

-6. Clause 56.06-4 designed to accommodate persons with

-Neighbourhood street network restricted mobility.

-• Shows the 400 metre street walking

-distance around each existing or

-proposed bus stop, 600 metres

-street walking distance around

-each existing or proposed tram stop

-and 800 metres street walking

-distance around each existing or

-proposed railway station and shows

-the estimated number of dwellings

-within those distances.

-• Shows the layout of the subdivision

-in relation to the surrounding area.

-Is designed to be accessible for

-• • people with disabilities.
+Officer: "Responsible_Officer 「 》 Officer: "Responsible_Officer movement through and between neighbourhoods for all people. the zone) of: 1.
+Clause 56.03-2 Activity centres 2.
+Clause 56.03-3 Planning for community facilities 3.
+Clause 56.04-1 Lot diversity and distribution 4.
+Clause 56.06-2 Walking and cycling network 5.
+Clause 56.06-3 Public transport network 6.
+Clause 56.06-4 Neighbourhood street network • Shows the 400 metre street walking distance around each existing or proposed bus stop, 600 metres street walking distance around each existing or proposed tram stop and 800 metres street walking distance around each existing or proposed railway station and shows the estimated number of dwellings within those distances. • Shows the layout of the subdivision in relation to the surrounding area. • Is designed to be accessible for poople with disabilities. primary commercial area of Yinnar.
+There are adequate pedestrian and vehicle connections to ensure that these areas are reasonably easily accessible from the farthest point of the lots to be created.
+The public infrastructure (being footpaths, etc) will be required to be constructed in accordance with the relevant Australian Standards and designed to accommodate persons with restricted mobility.
+Is designed to be accessible for people with disabilities.

-C3 Activity Centre objective To provide for mixed-use activity centres, including neighbourhood activity centres, of appropriate area and location. relevant activity centre strategy, plan or policy for the area set out in this scheme.
-Subdivision should be supported by activity centres that are: Accessible by neighbourhood and regional walking and cycling networks.
-Served by public transport that is connected to the regional public transport network.
-Located at public transport interchange points for the convenience of passengers and easy connections between public transport services.
-Located on arterial roads or connector streets.
-Of appropriate size to accommodate a mix of uses that meet local community needs.
-Oriented to support active street frontages, support street-based community interaction and pedestrian safety.
+C3 Activity Centre objective To provide for mixed-use activity centres, including neighbourhood activity centres, of appropriate area and location.
+A subdivision should implement any relevant activity centre strategy, plan or policy for the area set out in this scheme.
+Subdivision should be supported by activity centres that are: • Accessible by neighbourhood and regional walking and cycling networks. • Served by public transport that is connected to the regional public transport network. • Located at public transport interchange points for the convenience of passengers and easy connections between public transport services. • Located on arterial roads or connector streets. • Of appropriate size to accommodate a mix of uses that meet local community needs. • Oriented to support active street frontages, support street-based community interaction and pedestrian safety.
 Objective Met A connected road network will ensure that access to the small town centre is easily available.
-C4 Planning for Community facilities objective To provide appropriately located sites for community facilities including schools, A subdivision should: Implement any relevant regional and local community facility strategy, plan or policy for the area Objective Met There are no adopted or draft structure plans or specific aims relating to the township of Yinnar.
+C4 Planning for Community facilities objective To provide appropriately located sites for community facilities including schools, A subdivision should: Objective Met There are no adopted or draft structure plans or specific aims relating to the township of Yinnar.